oasaleh/adhan/README.md

 Script execution finished at: 2017-01-06 21:22:31.512667
 ```

-If you look at the last few lines, you'll see that 5 adhan times have been scheduled.
-Then there is another line at the end which makes sure that at 1am every day the same script will run and calculate adhan times for that day.
+If you look at the last few lines, you'll see that 5 athan times have been scheduled.
+Then there is another line at the end which makes sure that at 1am every day the same script will run and calculate athan times for that day.
 And lastly, there is a line to clear logs on a monthly basis so that your log file doesn't grow too big.

 Note that for later runs you do not have to supply any arguments as they are saved in `/home/pi/adhan/.settings`.